It’s a Looney Labs twofer!

 Levi: I’m a lone wolf, coupled with the fact that I’m the boss/owner; I can come and go as I please.
 So, I travel in my Kia Soul conversion camper (kayak, bicycle, 5’8’” bed, attached canopy, off grid solar power, 12v refrigerator, lights, fans, low voltage charging station).
 So, travel, camping, cycling, and kayaking.

 Spaghetti & Meeples was able to play test Kaiju Conquest awhile back.
 It was just standees and home printed materials back then.
 Warren is looking to step things up so he can get review copies into the hot little fists of board game taste makers.
 Take a look at his Go Fund Me and see if you might want to help.
-The early stages of the game had some issues, but Warren has made changes and we are excited to see what’s next!
+The early stages of the game had some issues, but Warren has made changes and we are excited to see what’s next!by

 From The beginning the intention was to create a tribute to the 100 year commemoration of this battle.
 Also, it is a great theme to start a our Historical series of games.
 Verdun truly is a very important battle, so we decided it was the first of this series.

 Honestly, it was a very big problem because we were trying to design the game using photographs, but that didn’t work out.
 Then we illustrated them one by one, and that presented it’s own challenge because of the amount of illustrations needed, and some of the small lettering on the cards presented a printing issue, but researching the design of the newspapers of the time, we were able to reach the final design of the cards and successfully distribute it to many people here in Colombia.
 The result was incredible.
 We had to learn how to do sculpting to get the design of the ammunition tokens.
 We got the molds and produced all the tokens for the first edition, and we have the new mold for the second edition since the first sample is a little more complicated to produce and is the best that is the same material.

 What are the challenges in marketing your own game?